iudicium/pryingdeep/README.md

 This tool serves as a reminder that the best practices of OPSEC should always be followed in the deep web.

-*The author of this project is not responsible for any possible harm caused by the usage of this tool.*
+<u>The author of this project is not responsible for any possible harm caused by the usage of this tool.</u>

+---
+## What does it do?

+Prying Deep crawls dark/clear net platforms and extracts as much intelligence as possible effectively.

+---

 ---